markns/markns.dev/content/posts/domain-specific-paas/domain-specific-paas-a-use-case.md

 ![epic dance](/images/epic-dance.gif)

 If you want to know how it works, watch [this video](https://www.youtube.com/watch?v=UBX2QQHlQ_I) and imagine that the RGB values are being streamed in a loop into the spreadsheet.
-Alright, I know what you're thinking: 🤯, but what does this have to do with a micro-PaaS exactly?
+Alright, I know what you're thinking: 🤯, but what does this have to do with a domain-specific PaaS exactly?

 ## The value proposition